2 Weeks in Japan: The Perfect Itinerary for First Time Visitors

 Tea ceremony at Gyokusen-en gardens

-To book the tea ceremony call the gardens (see the Gyokusen Gardens website) or email [email protected] at least three days in advance (response by email is slow).
+To book the tea ceremony call the gardens (see the Gyokusen Gardens website) or email [email protected] at least three days in advance (response by email can be slow).
 It costs 4000 yen ($26) including entrance to the gardens.

 Kanazawa Transport